 The accompanying schedule of expenditures of federal awards includes the federal grant activity of Sacramento Metropolitan Air Quality Management District and is presented on the modified accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133 Audits of States, Local Governments and Non-Profit Organizations.
+The information in this schedule is presented in accordance with the requirements of OMB Compliance Supplement.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.